 There has been some talk recently about the possibility of VMware becoming the next Novell and fading away into obscurity due to Microsoft entering the virtualization arena.
 But has anyone noticed that Google is slowly invading many of Microsoft’s territories and doing it better than Microsoft at a cheaper price?

 The recent announcement that Google is developing its own Google Chrome operating system to go along with the Google Chrome Web browser is a direct threat to Microsoft’s core business.
 Google is competing with more and more Microsoft products and most of its products are available to consumers for free.
 Google has email, a Web browser, documents, mapping, photo and drawing applications and much more.
 Will Google eventually topple Microsoft and beat them at Microsoft’s game, forcing Microsoft into obscurity as Microsoft has with companies like Novell and Netscape?
+Probably not anytime soon, but Microsoft’s reaction to this threat could determine its own fate — which brings us back to the possibility of VMware becoming the next Novell.

 If VMware is smart and plays its cards right it can maintain its dominance in the virtualization arena.
 VMware is currently the market leader in virtualization and is in control of its own destiny, much like a football team that is ahead and has the ball.
 If the team keeps scoring it can win the game, but if it fumbles too many times it can lose.